adithyaov/adithyaov.github.io/posts/2019-11-10-alga-test-prof.md

 size10 = mapSize (min 10)
 ```

-This function basically reduces the number of test cases to a maximum of 10.
+This function basically reduces the size of test cases.

 Consider the following changes to `testLabel`,